expo/expo/guides/releasing/Quality Assurance.md

 - Update versions of the dependencies in `package.json`.
 - Run `expo start` and check every example, including React Native components.

+### 5. Smoke test Expo Home

+- Run against the local version of home.
+- Tap everything in Home in both logged in and logged out states.
+- Try switching between a few apps, both local ones and published ones.
+- Open random links and do weird stuff and make sure the error messages make sense.
+Be creative.
+- Check the logged in "settings" screen.

-## 5. Smoke test Expo Go against all supported SDK versions
+## 6. Smoke test Expo Go against all supported SDK versions

+> Make sure to use the "Expo Go (versioned)" target on iOS.

 - Run `expo init -t blank@sdk-x` for each supported SDK version and ensure the project loads without crashing.